-When Trinity opened its doors for the School’s 310th year, the new and returning students met new members of the faculty and staff who had already been hard at work preparing for the 2018-2019 academic year.
+When Trinity opens its doors for the School’s 311th year, the new and returning students will meet new members of the faculty and staff who had already been hard at work preparing for the 2019-2020 academic year.
 Chosen from a wide array of applicants, they bring strong and diverse backgrounds to the School and are contributing in many ways to the success of the year.

 Meet the new faculty and staff of Trinity School.

 Teacher of Visual Arts, Grades Seven through Twelve

 BA The American University in Cairo; Licence et Maîtrise Université Paris Nanterre; MA PROFAC, Paris; MBA École des Dirigeants, Paris